b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ### Distributions package {#sec:statistics_intro_distributions_package}

 This is all nice and good to know, but in practice it is slow and not precise enough.
 What if in the previous example the IQ was let's say 139.
 What is the percentage of people more intelligent than Peter.
-That kind of questions can be quickly answered with [Distributions](https://juliastats.org/Distributions.jl/stable/) package.
-For instance in the case of Peter described above we got
+In the past that kind of questions were to be answered with satisfactory precision using statistical tables at the end of a textbook.
+Nowadays it can be quickly answered with a greater exactitude and speed, e.g. with [Distributions](https://juliastats.org/Distributions.jl/stable/) package.
+For instance in the case of Peter described above we get

 ```jl
 s = """